Key Takeaways — the entire post in six facts:

 Every consumer category that fragmented in the early internet eventually consolidated into one or two networked marketplaces.
 Books did.
 Restaurants did.
 Stays did.
 Cabs did.
 Travel did.
 Each followed the same pattern, and each rewarded the platform that aggregated supply and demand on a single shared surface with structured discovery.

 Education has been one of the slowest categories to follow this trajectory — not because the logic doesn't apply but because the pandemic delayed it.
 The market spent five years solving digitization first, leaving discovery as a second-order problem that nobody industrialized.
-That's now changing.
+That's now changing — and the size of the prize is not small: India's EdTech market is projected to reach ₹2,50,850 crore (about US$29 billion) by 2030[3] per IBEF, a market that simply cannot consolidate on a foundation of three-and-a-half lakh disconnected islands.
+For educators weighing the move, the architectural choice sits right at the heart of any serious online coaching business plan for 2026.

 Three reference points: Amazon, YouTube, Airbnb